solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

 #### Packaging and publishing the plugin

-Ext Auth plugins must be made available to Gloo in the form of container images.
+Ext Auth plugins must be made available to Gloo Edge in the form of container images.
 The images must contain the compiled plugins and copy these files to the `/auth-plugins` when they are run.

 In this guide we will use the image for the `RequiredHeaderPlugin` introduced above.
 It has been built using [this Dockerfile](https://github.com/solo-io/ext-auth-plugin-examples/blob/master/Dockerfile) and can be found in the `quay.io/solo-io/ext-auth-plugins` docker repository.
-We publish a new version of this plugin with each Gloo Enterprise release to ensure compatibility with that release.
+We publish a new version of this plugin with each Gloo Edge Enterprise release to ensure compatibility with that release.
 Let's inspect the plugin image for version `0.20.6`:

 {{< highlight shell_script "hl_lines=3" >}}
 docker run -it --entrypoint ls quay.io/solo-io/ext-auth-plugins:0.20.6 -l compiled-auth-plugins